innerfence/ChargeDemo/README.markdown

 chargeRequest.invoiceNumber = @"321";

 // Include a tax rate if you want Credit Card terminal to calculate
 // sales tax.
-If you pass in @"0", we'll determine the sales tax based
+If you pass in @"default", we'll use the default sales
-// on the user’s location.
+// tax preset by the user.
 If you leave it as nil, we’ll hide the
 // sales tax option from the user. chargeRequest.taxRate = @"8.5";